 Therapy for Anxiety

-When worry has taken up permanent residence in your mind and your body won't settle—it's time to do something different.
+When worry has taken up permanent residence in your mind, and your body won't settle.
+It's time to do something different.

 When "Just Relax" Stops Being Helpful